NileshChaukade/db-airport-codes/README.md

 This system provides a request tracing facility by adding a trace-id to the logs for all the requests.
 It also implements AOP based logging to logs control-flow-statements for Controller, Service and DAO classes, when set at debug level.
 This property is available in application.yml

+### Resilience
+Implemented [Hystrix] to bring in the capability of Circuit Breaker.
+Could be utilized further for future use-cases.

    [SpockFramework]: <http://spockframework.org/>
    [Swagger-ui]: <https://swagger.io/tools/swagger-ui/>